You are viewing a story from harrypotterfanfiction.com

-A long silence passes between us and I imagine going back to the table, collecting my things, and leaving (but not before giving Seamus a sucker punch to the back of the head.)
+This is a strange thing for him to say.
+A silence passes and I imagine going back to the table, collecting my things, and leaving (but not before giving Seamus a sucker punch to the back of the head.)
 Then I remember Lisa and her granola-eating, mountain-climbing, organic-hemp-vegan-yoga breathing exercises, and inhale deeply.
 This is my one shot at a journalism career, I think.
 One shot.
-I exhale and see that Wood is still looking equal parts drunk and humiliated.

-Wood’s shoulders fall in a relieved way.
-I don’t offer any further conversation as he lags behind me like to the table.
-I gesture more violently than intended to the empty chair across from mine, and he plops down.
-The sudden movement causes him to grab his head in pain and release a pathetic groan.
-Yeah, he’s definitely feeling the repercussions of last night.
+He lags behind me to the table and I gesture violently to the empty chair.
+He plops down, stiffening in pain and groaning under his breath.
+Oh yeah, he’s definitely feeling last night.
+I’ve certainly been in the same boat, and recently.
 If I were a nicer person I would take pity on him, but today I’m not.
 So instead I take my seat and stare darkly across the table as he massages his temples.

-“No,” I say rather sternly.
+“No,” I bite.
 Then I push my tureen of coffee across the table.
 “Just drink some of that, it should help.”

-After a quick glance to be sure that he isn’t looking, I tap the recording orb with my index finger and place it behind the pathetic centerpiece of wilted flowers.
-A rather wicked smirk spreads across my freckled face.
+I tap the recording orb with my wand.
+It whirrs to life, its glow softly pulsating.
+Interlacing my fingers, I decide to let drunken Oliver do all the work for me.
+A smirk spreads across my freckled face.
 It looks like I’ll be getting my story after all.

-“So.
-Wood,” I say and his eyes meet mine.
+“So, Wood,” I say.
 “Why don’t you start by telling me what you do remember from last night.”

 Author's Note: So there you have it, official interactions with Oliver!
 Unless you count when he was pretending to be Krum...
 Please let me know what you think, I do so love hearing from readers!
 Did you like it?
 Hate it?
-And did anyone actually fall for my little trick?
+Did anyone fall for my little trick?